 In addition to my furniture tip, this is another one that I like recommending to people who ask me for cheap solutions.
 If you happen to have old blankets and curtains lying around, you can use those on your walls, windows, doors, and even ceilings.

 As you can imagine, the thicker the blanket or curtain, the better.
 So you really won’t get great results if you break out your mother’s old flimsy curtains.
 Still, if you get ones that are a bit more substantial, they should soften up the surfaces that would otherwise cause sound waves to bounce.
 In fact, if you’re wondering how you would use blankets around your home, I’ve written a guide that can be used both for regular and soundproof ones.

-Since we’re about to enter our “acoustic product” category, I thought that we should start with windows.
+I thought that we should start with windows.
 After all, glass is incredibly conducive and reflective when it comes to sound, so it can easily cause echoing or vibrate upon impact.
 Still, until recently, I couldn’t even let myself consider vinyl film as a viable option for window soundproofing.
 However, I now realize that the right one could make all the difference.